-It makes everyone uncomfortable because it feels pushy and feels like an inappropriate time to be making or receiving a sales pitch.
+It makes everyone uncomfortable because it feels pushy.
+It’s an inappropriate time to be making or receiving a sales pitch.

 Social media is exactly the same.
-Overt selling and constant pitching of offers is generally considered poor behaviour on social networks and can result in repelling people from your business rather than attracting them.
+Overt selling and constant pitching of offers is generally considered poor behavior on social networks.
+You’ll only repel people from your business rather than attracting them.

-However just like a real life social gathering, social media is a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.
+Just like a real-life social gathering, social media’s a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.

-One of the most valuable things I see in social media is being able to gauge customer emotions toward your business and engage with vocal customers who offer either praise or complaints in a public forum.
+One of the most valuable things I see in social media is being able to gauge customer emotions toward your business.
+You can also engage with vocal customers who offer either praise or complaints in a public forum.

 There are two potential traps with social media.

 Feeling like you have to respond to every inane comment can be draining and it can suck time away from marketing tasks that can give you a far better return on time and money invested.